roballey/GoPro_Transfer/README.md

 ## Notes
 Was not working using higher level `goprocam` library functions to download sequences, hence the hand rolled nature of the download.

 Camera must have been previously paired to the PC via Bluetooth.
+(On GOPro Max select Preferences->Connections->Connect Device->GoPro App then open Blutooth settings in Linux Mint and check for new GoPro device and setup.
+Then copy BT mac address from device info into cameras.json file)
 PC must have been previously connected to the GoPro's WiFi network and the password saved.

 ## Dependencies